facebook icon twitter icon youtube icon

 For students who receive a federal Pell Grant as part of their college financial package, the Gilman International Scholarship is another potential funding source.
 The scholarship is provided by the Bureau of Education and Cultural Affairs of the U.S. Department of State.
 It stipulates that students must study abroad for at least 21 days, so those studying on a Simpson May Term International Travel Course unfortunately are not eligible to apply for a Gilman Scholarship, but for those students participating in longer duration programs, the scholarship is a great opportunity to help reduce their costs.

-If you are interested in more information, please contact the Director of International Education.
+If you are interested in more information, please contact Jonathan Cardamone, Director of Off-Campus Programs.